jdeguire/buildPic32Clang/README.md

 - CMake
 - Ninja
 - Git
-- PyYaml (install with `pip3 install pyyaml`)

-On Windows you should install and use the Windows Terminal app.
-This script uses ASCII control codes to provide a running status of what the script is doing and the old console does not support those very well.
-There are Windows installers for all of these apps.
+### Windows
+You can find installers for all of the above apps for Windows.
 You will need to add CMake and Ninja to your PATH.
 I cheated and just put `ninja.exe` into the same directory as `cmake.exe`.
 For a compiler, you can go grab the latest Visual Studio Build Tools from https://visualstudio.microsoft.com/downloads/.
 In the installer, select "Desktop development with C++" then on the right side add a checkbox to "C++ ATL for latest vNNN build tools".

+You'll need to install a couple of packages using Python's package manager.
+You need `pyyaml` and, if you want to build docs, `sphinx`.
+After you install Python run `pip3 install pyyanml sphinx` to install both.

+You should install and use the Windows Terminal app.
+This script uses ASCII control codes to provide a running status of what the script is doing and the old console does not support those very well.
+This should still run in the old console app, but the output might look off.

+### Linux
 On Linux distributions, you should be able to get everything you need from your package manager.
 Your Python version might be a little old, but it may still work if it isn't too far behind 3.10.
 Something like Python 3.8 might be okay.
 If you're using a Debian or similar distribution--say Ubuntu or PopOS--you can get the `build-essential` package for a toolchain.

+Python packages might also be avaiable from your package manager.
+The package names may vary from distro to distro, but on Ubuntu you need the `python3-tk`, `python3-yaml`, and `python3-sphinx` if you want to build docs.
+On some distros, the packages might start with `python` instead of `python3`.

+### Mac OS
 Mac OS users are unfortunately on their own since I don't currently own a Mac.

 ## How to Run
 For now, this script can be run by opening up a terminal interface and running `./buildPic32Clang.py`